 Two key components of the Lightstep architecture are involved with Lightstep’s performance: the Lightstep tracers and the Satellites.
 Lightstep tracers collect span data from your instrumentation, hold it in a buffer, and then send that data to the Lightstep Satellites, based on their configured reporting period.
 Satellites collect 100% of that data and hold on to it for a period of time (called the recall window).
-The SaaS Lightstep engine queries the Satellites as you use the UI to retrieve data necessary to build the span data into traces, service diagrams, Streams, and other meaningful reports.
+The Hypothesis Engine queries the Satellites as you use the UI to retrieve data necessary to build the span data into traces, service diagrams, Streams, and other meaningful reports.

 The Lightstep tracer client libraries are engineered for minimal impact on the processes they are tracing while still collecting and reporting the tracing data intended for collection.
 The use of the network is managed by buffering the data to be reported: spans and the associated tags, logs, and payloads.
 Buffering shifts some burden onto memory to hold this buffered data until the client flushes the content of the buffer and reports to the Satellite.
 You set the buffer size when you instantiate the tracer in your code.
 If the size is too small, you may start to see the client tracer dropping spans.